-We are now ready to embark on the proof of the Generalized LHC property for layered spreading DAGs.
+We are now ready to embark on the proof of the generalized LHC property for layered spreading DAGs.

-Theorem 9.19.
-All layered blob-pebblable DAGs that are spreading possess the Generalized limited hiding-cardinality property 9.7 with parameter $C_K = 13$ .
+Theorem 8.19.
+All layered DAGs that are spreading possess the generalized limited hiding-cardinality property (Property 8.7) with parameter K = 13.